Perry Mesa

 south of Cordes Junction and east of the Bradshaw Mts.
 If you've ever driven from Phoenix

 to Flagstaff on I-17 then you've driven along the western edge of this area.
-Most of Perry
+Most

 Mesa looks like a prairie, except where it's cut by deep, rugged canyons created by the Agua

 Fria River and its tributaries.
 Wildlife thrives in the area including great herds of antelope.
-In

-2000 President Clinton proclaimed the area protected and most of Perry Mesa became Agua
+2000 President Clinton proclaimed the area protected and most of Perry Mesa became

 Fria National Monument.
 One of the main reasons for this was to protect the region's